Invisible failures in human-AI interactions

-\Cref{fig:archdist} gives the overall distribution of invisible failure archetypes.
-This further emphasizes the significance of invisible failures; the \signal{explicit_failure} cases are actually outnumbered by each of the top-2 invisible failures, \arch{The drift} and \arch{The confidence trap}.

-\arch{The drift} is the most prevalent archetype.
-These are cases in which the user has a clear goal, and the AI simply addresses a different but related goal.
-In many instances, \arch{The drift} is gradual and involves excessive verbosity on the part of the AI, but it can be abrupt as well. \arch{The drift} appears across every domain where requests carry enough specificity that a directional misread can go plausibly undetected.
+\Cref{fig:archdist} gives the overall distribution of failures.
+The top three most frequent archetypes each individually out-number the \arch{Visible failure} cases, which further emphasizes the importance of studying invisible failures.\footnote{There are \stat{7,632} transcripts in our dataset that were marked as \failtag{visible} failures but still received one or more archetype tags. \stat{30\%} are \arch{The partial recovery}, and the others are likely edge cases for the \failtag{visible}/\failtag{mixed} distinction.
+We resolve these in favor of the failure mode tags, treating all of them as \arch{Visible failure}, as a precaution against artificially inflating the invisible failure rate.}

-\arch{The confidence trap} is also extremely common: the AI gives a wrong answer with complete confidence, and the user accepts it.
+\arch{The walkaway} is the most frequent archetype.
+Its prevalence likely traces to how frequently failures by the AI lead users to abandon the interaction abruptly. \arch{The silent mismatch} is also extremely common; these are cases in which the AI addresses a different goal than the user intended, but the response is plausible enough that neither party flags the disconnect. \arch{The confidence trap} is a counterpart to this archetype.
+Here, the AI gives a wrong answer with complete confidence, and the user accepts it.
 This type of failure is especially insidious because it looks so much like a success; very often, the AI anchors its fabrications in real-sounding sources and uses specificity as a proxy for certainty.

-\arch{The mystery failure} is our catch-all category for cases marked \signal{goal_failure} with no accompanying overt or implicit signals.
-This is the third most prevalent invisible failure archetype overall.
-The preliminary analysis of \cref{sec:domains} suggests that these blind spots may be strongly correlated with specific usage domains.
+\arch{The mystery failure} is our catch-all category for failures that have no accompanying overt or implicit signals.
+This archetype appears on only \stat{10} transcripts, suggesting that we have relatively few total blind spots when it identifying failure archetypes.

-We noted briefly in \cref{sec:methods:data} that WildChat is dominated by single-turn interactions (\cref{appendix:turns}).
-One might wonder whether such interactions account for most of the invisible failures, in particular for \arch{The walkaway}. \Cref{appendix:multiturn} shows that this is not the case; though the percentage of invisible failures drops to \stat{54.7\%} when we restrict to multi-turn interactions, this is still the majority of failures, and the percentage of \arch{The walkaway} actually increases (from \stat{5.9\%} of cases in the full dataset to \stat{6.9\%}).
+In the majority of WildChat transcripts, the user has just one turn.
+In our sample, \stat{63\%} of transcripts are single-turn; \cref{appendix:turns} gives the full distribution.
+One might wonder whether such interactions account for most of the invisible failures, in particular for \arch{The walkaway}. \Cref{appendix:multiturn} shows that this is not the case; though the percentage of invisible failures drops to \stat{50\%} when we restrict to multi-turn interactions, and \arch{The walkaway} still appears on over \stat{65\%} of interactions.
 We emphasize too that the quality of single-turn interactions is incredibly important given their prevalence.